 And the theatrical portrayal - by a child who experiences clinical death and the "afterlife" - does not necessarily portray the spiritual realm.
 There are numerous physical dimensions where different people live in different types of bodies.

-And there are subtle physical dimensions where ghosts can dwell before they move on.
-In these ethereal dimensions, the person will retain their mental image of their former body which can be seen by others who also enter into that subtle physical dimension.
+And there are subtle physical dimensions where spirits can dwell before they move on.
+In these ethereal dimensions, the person will retain the mental image of their former body which can be seen by others who also enter into that subtle physical dimension.

 But this is hardly heaven - or the spiritual realm.
 How do we know?

+What is heaven?God is the center of heaven.
 Because the spiritual realm is that place where the Supreme Being is the center.
-The Supreme Being is the center of attention and everyone is loving, serving and playing with the Supreme Being.
+The Supreme Being is the center of attention and everyone is loving and serving the Supreme Being.

 In fact, this notion of "heaven" as this place of comfort where everyone is relaxing without a care in the world or sipping lemonade on lawn chairs as if in retirement - is not the spiritual realm.